Queen Hyojeong

-Life
+Biography

 Early life and marriage

 Lady Hong was born on 6 March 1831 into the Namyang Hong clan to Hong Jae-ryeong and Lady Ahn of the Juksan Ahn clan.
 She was the eldest within four children.

 After the first young queen consort, Queen Hyohyeon, had died in 1843, Lady Hong was arranged to become new Queen Consort of Joseon after the mourning period ended.
 She married Heonjong at the age of 14 in 1844 where the marriage ceremony was held within the palace.